Table of Contents

 Note

-It is not recommended to use URP for first-time use.
+Using URP is not recommended for first-time use.

-If you are using Unity 6, you need to manually download and use the 3D (Built-In Render Pipeline) Template.
-By default, it is located further down in the template list.
+If you are using Unity 6, you need to manually download and use the 3D (Built-In Render Pipeline) Template, which is located further down the template list by default.

 Important

-To use URP, additional configuration must be performed according to Universal Render Pipeline (URP), otherwise the camera feed will not be displayed.
+To use URP, you must follow the additional configuration in Universal Render Pipeline (URP), otherwise the camera image will not be displayed.

 • Download the plugin package